 Revised statutory guidance on safeguarding and promoting the welfare of children and young people.

 Published by the NHS Commissioning Board, to builds on Working Together.
 Provides more detailed advice on how NHS organisations can fulfil their responsibilities and should be read by all health professionals in conjunction with the statutory guidance.

-The College has now published aof the new guidance which highlights the key changes and the implications for paediatricians.
+- highlights the key changes and the implications for paediatricians

 Guidelines on the urgency of CSA examinations

-Flowcharts published by RCPCH and FFLM have published, which seek to aid forensic physicians and paediatricians when deciding when to examine both a pre and post-pubertal child in cases of suspected sexual offences.
+Flowcharts published by RCPCH and Faculty of Forensic and Legal Medicine to support forensic physicians and paediatricians deciding when to examine a pre- or post-pubertal child in cases of suspected sexual offences.
 This guidance should help paediatricians when considering if to examine out of hours or whether to wait until the following day.

-Updated statement published RCPCH and FFLM about paediatric forensic examinations in relation to possible child sexual abuse.
+Updated statement (PDF) published by RCPCH and FFLM about paediatric forensic examinations in relation to possible child sexual abuse.